zPeanut/Hydrogen/README.md

 ## Credits

+Dependencies:

+**[DarkMagician6's EventAPI]**, an open source EventAPI system, made for handling events across java based projects.
 **[Semver4j]**, semantic versioning for Java applications, used for comparison between versions in the client.

+Credits:

 **superblaubeere27**, for providing most of the initial client base.
 **HeroCode**, for providing the ClickGUI API.
 **Lemon**, for providing the Settings system, used in the client.